-Palm Sunday – 10 a.m.
+Palm Sunday – 10:00 a.m.

 On Sunday, we begin waving palms and processing with pomp and percussion as we recall Jesus’ triumphal entry into Jerusalem shouting “Hosanna” to the King.
 Then our cries change to “Crucify him!
 Crucify him!” as we dramatically retell the story of Christ’s Passion and death.

-Monday, Tuesday, & Wednesday – Holy Eucharist at 7 p.m.
+Monday, Tuesday, & Wednesday – Holy Eucharist at 7:00 p.m.

 As Christians, we promise to proclaim by word and example the Good News of God in Christ (with God’s help!).
 Join us each evening to hear your fellow disciples share their spiritual wisdom and explore ways we might relate and connect to God’s Word in our lives.

-Maundy Thursday – 7 p.m.
+Maundy Thursday – 7:00 p.m.

 We see how the love at the center of the universe is about kneeling to serve each other and loving one another as God loves us.
 The washing and stripping of the altar recalls the stripping and preparation of Christ’s body for burial.

-Maundy Thursday Prayer Vigil
+Maundy Thursday Prayer Vigil – 7:00 p.m.

 Come watch and wait with Jesus in the beautiful garden of repose in the Angels Chapel (sign up for an hour slot on the bulletin board in the parish house).
 Then celebrate the end of Lent by breaking your fast with hot cross buns baked by St. Michael’s Young Adults.

-Good Friday – Noon
+Good Friday – 12:00 p.m.

 On Good Friday (initially known as God’s Friday or Holy Friday), we remember our sins, mortality and grief as we mark the solemn event of Christ’s crucifixion and death.
 Revering Jesus’ cross as an instrument of salvation, healing and transformation, we celebrate the ‘good’ born from God’s loving sacrifice — a moment that forever changed (and still changes) humanity.

-Good Friday Vespers – 7 p.m.
+Good Friday Vespers – 7:00 p.m.

 Come experience Vespers, an evening prayer service based on an Eastern Orthodox liturgy.
 Processing with incense and prayers of lament sung by the choir, we recall the burial procession of Jesus’ body to the tomb.

-Holy Saturday – 9 a.m.
+Holy Saturday – 9:00 a.m.

 A simple service to mourn with Mary and the disciples and to commemorate the day of Jesus’ rest in the tomb.
 They have laid me in a deep pit, in the darkness and in the shadow of death.
 (Psalm 87:6)

-Great Vigil of Easter – 7:30 p.m.
+Great Vigil of Easter – 7:00 p.m.

 On this one night, the grand story of our faith is told.
 Gathering around a fire, we remember how God has acted in the world to bring life, wholeness, and resurrection.

-Easter Morning – 7:45 a.m. & 10 a.m.
+Easter Morning – 7:45 a.m. & 10:00 a.m.

 Come rejoice in the glory of new creation in the waters of Baptism and celebrate God’s victory over sin and death.
 Let us give thanks for God’s loving work of redemption, freedom, and transformation in the Risen Lord!

-Easter Evening – 6 p.m.
+Easter Evening – 6:00 p.m.

 Along the way, we contemplate the things that have happened throughout this Holy Week reflecting on the areas of doubt, fear, loss, denial, agony, and betrayal in our own lives that hold us back from trusting in God’s power and redemption.